MaastrichtU-IDS/dsri-documentation/docs/openshift-load-data.md

 title: Load data
 ---

+## With JupyterLab and VSCode

+If you are using JupyterLab or VSCode you should be able to load data to the container by simply **drag and drop the files to upload** in the JupyterLab/VSCode web UI.

+> If this solution don't work due to file size, try the solutions below.

 ## Copy files

 Copy a file, or directory, from your local filesystem to an OpenShift pod.